somphene/somphene.github.io/log/_posts/2020-05-05-01-empirical-observations-on-language.md

 * Mental world is Integration of Physical world.
 Spiritual world is the integration of Mental world.
 Physical world is solid, Mental world corresponds to Liquid and Soul corresponds to Vapour.
 One may be able to Integrate or Differentiate further.
 For example, Mental structures can be Differentiated to Physical bodies.
 Our physical bodies are not as rigid, and evolve over time.
 Further differentiate to give genes which are much more rigid.
 Similarly, Fields can be differentiated to give Elementary Particles that are way more rigid.
 Wave-particle duality is just the statement that knowledge and representation are not exclusive, that is the same object acts as differential or an integral depending on the context.

 * Time is a language.
 Past is solid, Present is liquid and Future is gas.
+Time is emergent from Structure.
+Observation involves representation of outside in a compatible Language (structure) inside.
+We start with the Structure that is compatible with our internal Structure (Language) and then evolve to Integrate and Differentiate our internal Structures accordingly to match the other dynamics seen in the external Structure.
+This is analogous to Heat flow in which a heat flows from regions of higher temperature to regions of lower Temperature until there is match (equilibrium).
+The corresponding quantity to Heat flow here is Time flow.
+That is to say, in our own terms what is immediately representable becomes condensed into rigid memories as the Past.
+The one which is slightly more fluid relative to our mental structures, but about to be condensed is the Present (liquid).
+That which is relatively most fluid is the Future.
+This implies that observers with more rigid mental structures than one observes more rigid structures earlier than one.
+Similarly, observers with more fluid mental structures than one observes more fluid structures earlier than one.

 * Universal Calculus: Every Language has forms: Solid, Liquid and Gas.
 They are related by Integration and Differentiation.